 Supply to increase

-The key thing to note here is that the pullback in iron ore prices isn’t something that iron ore majors are too worried about.
+Note that the pullback in iron ore prices isn’t something that iron ore majors are too worried about.
 They’ve been following the policy of higher volumes at lower costs to drive out marginal suppliers.

-Cliffs Natural Resources (CLF), the US-focused (QQQ) (VTI) iron ore pellet producer, is shielded to a large extent from the volatility of seaborne iron ore prices.
+Cliffs Natural Resources (CLF), a US-focused (QQQ) (VTI) iron ore pellet producer, is shielded to a large extent from the volatility of seaborne iron ore prices.
 However, volatility will continue to indirectly impact the company’s fortunes.